DavidNix/aws-helper/README.md

 A simple service object to interact with AWS.
 Currently, it only supports simple operations with S3.
 However, it can be easily extended to support other AWS services.

 ## Setup
+1. Add `gem 'aws-sdk'` to your gemfile.
-1. Set up AWS ENV variables, <http://docs.aws.amazon.com/AWSRubySDK/latest/frames.html>:
+2. Set up AWS ENV variables, <http://docs.aws.amazon.com/AWSRubySDK/latest/frames.html>:

     `export AWS_ACCESS_KEY_ID='...'`